 Fast forward, Jeremie found the name of the band—Daughter.
 And there’s this one track that I like so much called Lifeforms.
 I’ve been listening to it for a while and after the 50th time, finally caught up with the meaning of the song.
 It’s a bit vague, and it might depend on how you understand the lyrics but to me, it seems like it’s about abortion.

-(Oh you) you always find another womb to grow
+(Oh you) You always find another place to grow– Daughter (Lifeforms)

 These lines remind me of something sad but it’s not so bad.
 Like how when you get aborted, you get reincarnated to another womb and start over the process.
 It’s like dying but not really dying for long.

 I’ve heard stories from people who experienced abortion twice or three times.
 I’m curious about what happens to babies who don’t get a chance to grow in their mother’s womb.
 Do they get to start a new life in someone else’s womb or do they come back to the same mother over and over until that mother is ready to have him/her?
 Will they ever have a chance to experience life?
 Or do they only have one shot at it?

 Yesterday, as I was spending time with my brother Anthony and his girlfriend Rose, we talked about a lot of things.
 Rose shared a story about her cousin who died at the age of 8.
 The story goes that she was playing on the cable antenna on their house’s roof when she got electrocuted.
 Nobody noticed she was even up there because everyone was busy doing something else.
 Her skin was burnt and black, and her nose was bleeding.

 It was a very tragic story to hear especially for the big brother (then 11 years old) who found his sister falling from the roof as he arrived home from school.
 She said the family tried to bring her to the hospital because she was still breathing, but they weren’t able to save her.